As we try to fit fitness into our busy lives, worrying about how much exercise we should be doing is an added stress that we don’t really need.

 Mainly strength with a bit of cardio thrown in.

-Work is a bit busy this week, but week day evenings are mostly free.
+Work is a bit busy this week, but weekday evenings are mostly free.

-How are you feeling?
-Bit sore from last week, but all in all, feeling pretty motivated.
+A bit sore from last week, but all in all, feeling pretty motivated.

 What other activity have you got on?
-Doing a big family walk on Saturday.